 1. Heat output

 Compared to other firewoods, white pine produces more heat than eastern red cedar, basswood, white fir, and buckeye.
-But popular wood like white ash, beech, maple, honeylocust, and oak give off significantly more heat.
+However, popular wood like white ash, beech, maple, honeylocust, and oak give off significantly more heat.
 If pinyon pine firewood is available near you, it is also a great choice.

 Wood varietyHeat per Cord (Million BTUs)